UK-Digital-Heart-Project/4Dsurvival/README.md

 python3 demo_validate.py
 ```

+By default, all code in `demo` will use data from [data](data) directory.
+To point to a different data directory,
+run the above commands with an additional option: `-d`, such as

+    python3 demo_hypersearchDL.py -d /path-to-data-dir

+You could also specify the data file name with option `-f`, such as

+    python3 demo_hypersearchDL.py -d /path-to-data-dir -f data.pkl

 ## Citations
 Bello GA, Dawes TJW, Duan J, Biffi C, de Marvao A, Howard LSGE, Gibbs JSR, Wilkins MR, Cook SA, Rueckert D, O'Regan DP.
 Deep-learning cardiac motion analysis for human survival prediction. *[Nature Machine Intelligence](https://doi.org/10.1038/s42256-019-0019-2)* 1,
 95–104 (2019).